-However, the formulaic pattern of shopping malls and the competition from newer means of consumption have caused the conventional mall considerable difficulty.
-Shopping time per trip to the mall is down to about 70 minutes compared to more than 90 minutes in the early 1980s.
-Some are warning that about 30 percent of existing regional malls either will be forced to close or will be converted to other purposes.
-Said the chair of one of the largest mall developers, Mills Corporation, "There is too much sameness in retailing.
-If you dropped a person into most malls, they would not know what part of the country they were in."
-The result is a shift toward entertainment in shopping malls as well as the development of different kinds of malls.
+However, the formulaic pattern of shopping malls and the competition from newer means of consumption have caused the conventional outdoor mall, especially the strip mall, considerable difficulty.
+One observer has gone so far as to argue that we are moving into a "postmall world."62 Shopping time per trip to the mall has been declining since the early 1980s.
+The number of trips to the mall has declined by 50% since that time.63 Some are warning that a significant number of existing regional malls either will be forced to close or will be converted to other purposes.
+Said the chair of the Mills Corporation, "There is too much sameness in retailing.
+If you dropped a person into most malls, they would not know what part of the country they were in."64 The result is a shift toward entertainment in shopping malls65 (more generally, the "entertainmentization" of retailing66) as well as the development of different kinds of malls.

 Of tremendous importance itself as a cathedral of consumption, the shopping mall has been of perhaps even greater importance in providing the groundwork for a variety of related developments.
-There is, for example, the development of increasingly large malls culminating in so-called mega-malls such as the West Edmonton Mall (opened in 1981) in Alberta, Canada, and the Mall of America in Minneapolis, Minnesota (opened in 1992).
-The largest mall built in the past five years is the 1.7 million-square foot Ontario Mills outside of Los Angeles with 200 stores and a 30-screen movie house.
-52
+There is, for example, the development of increasingly large malls culminating in so-called megamalls such as the West Edmonton Mall (opened in 1981) in Alberta, Canada, and the Mall of America in Minneapolis, Minnesota (opened in 1992).

 There is also the profusion of various kinds of specialty malls, especially the discount outlet malls that are so popular in resorts or as tourist destinations.
 The first outlets appeared in the 1920s attached to the mills of New England fabric companies.
 Later, the outlets took hold in association with the sewing factories in the Southeast.
 The first outlet centers are traceable to the opening of the Reading (Pennsylvania) Outlet Center in 1970.
 Larger outlet malls began to appear in the 1980s.
-The largest is Sawgrass Mills in Florida, which encompasses 1.9 million square feet, attracted 25 million customers in 1997, and is the state's second most popular tourist attraction (trailing only Disney World).
-53 The outlet mall in tiny Manchester, Vermont (population 3,600) is the fifth largest contributor of sales tax revenue to the state: Its contribution grew from \$1.1 million in 1993 to \$6.5 million in 1996.
-54 Today, there at least 350 outlet centers in the United States; it is now a \$12 billion a year business.55 Outlet malls have become a cultural phenomenon, destinations in their own right.
-People even take vacations or trips in order to go to outlet malls.
-For example, on a typical fall weekend with the changing foliage at its peak, one is likely to find long lines at Manchester's factory stores, but the nearby Appalachian Trail is apt to be nearly empty.56
+The largest is Sawgrass Mills in Florida, which encompasses 2 million square feet, attract 25 million customers a year, and is the state's third most popular tourist attraction (trailing only Disney World and Universal Studios).67 The outlet mall in tiny Manchester, Vermont (population 3,600) is one of the largest contributors of sales tax revenue to the state, and its contribution has grown dramatically.68 While they have suffered a decline in numbers recent years-there are now 265 outlet centers in the United States (down from about 350 in the mid-1990s)-the amount of business done in them has increased substantially from \$12 billion to \$16 billion a year.
+69 Outlet malls have become a cultural phenomenon, destinations in their own right.
+People even take vacations or trips to go to outlet malls.
+For example, on a typical fall weekend with the changing foliage at its peak, one is likely to find long lines at Manchester's factory stores, but the nearby Appalachian Trail is apt to be comparatively empty.70 on the Internet-eBay.com and Overstock.com, for example-as virtual shopping malls (see below).

 Also of interest is the recent spread of shopping malls into other settings such as Las Vegas casinos, cruise ships, airports, train stations, and college campuses (especially in student unions).
-In fact, malls are so ubiquitous (and Americans spend so much time and money shopping) that one scholar describes the United States as "the world's biggest shopping mall."
+And we can think of various sites